 Table of Contents

 Spectroscopy is classified as any interaction between matter and electromagnetic radiation, usually expressed as a measurement of radiation intensity against a function of wavelength.
 When a compound is exposed to infrared radiation, the transitions between its ground and excited vibrational states can be measured.

-In other words, frequency (energy) increases with force constant (bond ‘stiffness’) and decreases with larger masses of the atoms involved in the bond.
+In other words, frequency (energy) increases with force constant (think about it as the stiffness of the bond) and decreases with larger masses of the atoms involved in the bond.
 However, molecules are more complex (or perhaps less complex) in the sense that their vibrational transition energies are quantized.
 Only photons that are of a specific energy will induce these vibrational states, which are so-called ‘allowed’ energy levels for the system as a whole.

 Functional group analysis is still a very powerful tool that FTIR allows us to perform.
 If we want to confirm the presence of certain functional groups (aldehydes, amides, etc.) on our molecule, their vibrational energies and peak intensities would be similar depending on their environment.
 This is especially useful for monitoring intermediate reactions steps in organic synthesis!